-As you might already know, Transactional SMS route is used to send non-promotional messages like order confirmation alerts, OTPs, reminders, notifications or any message that is purely informational in nature.
+Transactional SMS route is used to send non-promotional messages like order confirmation alerts, OTPs, reminders, notifications or any message that is purely informational in nature.
 In order to ensure this, transactional route is template restricted, so you will only be allowed to send messages which match your approved templates.

 A step-by-step guide for Transactional account holders on how to create and edit SMS templates and how to send an SMS using Messenger or API.
 It includes everything you need to know about different types of templates, replaceable parameters, merge fields and common troubleshooting FAQs.

 From a transactional account, you can send only messages that match one of your pre-approved templates.

 In this video, we’ll show you how to add and edit templates and also, use them to send messages via Textlocal Messenger and APIs.

 Templates can be broadly classified into two categories: static and dynamic.